Bryan Warner: Cherokee Nation tribal council

 Warner ran for the Cherokee Nation tribal council district 6 in 2015 in a four candidate race against: Ron Goff, Natalie Fullbright, and B. Keith McCoy.
 Incumbent Janelle Fullbright was term limited.
 Warner advanced to a runoff alongside Natalie Fullbright after placing second in the June 27 election.
 Warner won the runoff with 54% of the vote and was sworn on August 14, 2015.
-In 2017, he was appointed to a two-year term on the Center for Disease Control Agency for Toxic Substances and Disease Registry Tribal Advisory Committee.
+In 2017, he was appointed to a two-year term on the Centers for Disease Control Agency for Toxic Substances and Disease Registry Tribal Advisory Committee.

 Deputy chief of the Cherokee Nation

 In 2019, Warner ran for deputy chief of the Cherokee Nation.
 Robin Mayes challenged Warner's candidacy, but the challenge was dismissed by the Cherokee Nation Supreme Court.
 He faced Meredith Frailey in the general election.
 He won with 58.88% of the vote.
 The Cherokee Nation Supreme Court rejected a challenge to the Warner's election alleging he violated election law because the Election Commission had found prior complaints without merit.
 He was sworn on August 14, 2019.
-In 2021, he was again appointed to another two-year term on the Center for Disease Control Agency for Toxic Substances and Disease Registry Tribal Advisory Committee.
+In 2021, he was again appointed to another two-year term on the Centers for Disease Control Agency for Toxic Substances and Disease Registry Tribal Advisory Committee.
 He ran for re-election in the 2023 Cherokee Nation deputy chief election and won re-election.
 Since his re-election, he is term-limited from running for deputy chief again until 2031.